- 1 The Best Bite for Your Buck- Dog Water Dispensers

 The Best Bite for Your Buck- Dog Water Dispensers

 Some owners might say the best dog water bowl is literally a bowl.
 Simply any bowl will do as long as it does not leak.
-But more experienced dog owners know that stagnant water can develop mildew, bacteria, or become a breeding ground for flies and mosquitos.
+But more experienced dog owners know that stagnant water can develop mildew, bacteria, or become a breeding ground for flies and mosquitos (especially in an outdoor kennel).
 I often tell new pet owners, just like you wouldn’t want to drink water out of a half-evaporated, dusty tumbler from last weekend’s party, chances are your pooch doesn’t want to drink from that porch bowl with his own fur floating in it.

 Which is Right for my Pooch?